hiredman/graph/README.md

   - a reference is a name
 - with a reference you can
   - transact
       - similar to swap!
   - get a read only view
       - similar to deref on an atom
+      - a departure from the clojure state model because the view really is read only, it doesn't support even creating a new graph based on the read only view, but that may be possible to add in the future
 - unreferenced data is gced

 ## Why?